 FSIS ultimately connected 21 victims in 16 states to the consumption of steaks produced by National Steak and Poultry.
-Most E. coli victims became ill between mid October and late November.
+Most E. coli victims became ill between mid October and mid December.
 Nine were hospitalized, and one person developed hemolytic uremic syndrome, a life-threatening complication of E. coli infection.
+No deaths were reported.

 E. coli lawyers at Marler Clark represented victims in this outbreak, achieving settlements covering medical expenses, wage loss, and pain and suffering.
 At this time, the cases have been successfully settled.